MelonSmasher/WyzeFirmwareTool/README.md

 Unfortunately at this time in order for the camera to use your NFS share you'll need an SD card inserted in the camera to fool the camera.
 I have not figured out how to emulate an SD card with the NFS share, but instead bind mounted the `record` and `time_lapse` directories with directories on the NFS server.

+Your NFS server must be set up to allow mounting of subdirectories.

 # Dangers

 ## WyzeHacks